mbcrump/mbcrump-blog/_posts/2018-11-18-azure-tips-and-tricks174.md

 ---
 layout: post
-title: "Azure Tips and Tricks Part 174 - Machine Learning with ML.NET, Azure Functions and VS Code - Part 1 of 2"
+title: "Azure Tips and Tricks Part 174 - Machine Learning with ML.NET and Azure Functions - Part 1 of 2"
 excerpt: "ML.NET is the machine learning framework that Microsoft Research made just for .NET developers so you can do everything inside Visual Studio.
 And when you are ready to deploy your ML.NET algorithm, you can use serverless architecture through Azure Functions--the “don’t worry about it” option when you want to get an app up and running."
 tags: [azure, ML.NET, Azure Functions, Machine Learning, AI]
 share: true